grandparkla/july4/index.markdown

 ## Street Closures

-Street closures will begin taking effect the evening of Tuesday, July 3.
+Street closures will begin taking effect the evening of Wednesday, July 3.
 All streets will reopen by 6 a.m. on Friday, July 5.

 See the [4th of July Community Letter](/4thofjuly-2019-community-letter.pdf) for more details about streets that will be closed during the event.